-Staff governed by the Contract Academic Staff: Teaching (CAST) or the Sessional and Other Temporary Staff Agreement (SOTS) may be eligible for a removal grant toward expenses necessarily and reasonably incurred in moving to Edmonton, based on removal from the place of residence.
-Regulations governing removal grants can be found in the respective CAST and SOTS agreements.
+Staff governed by the Academic Teaching Staff (ATS) or the Temporary Administrative and Professional Staff (TAPS) Agreements may be eligible for a removal grant toward expenses necessarily and reasonably incurred in moving to Edmonton, based on removal from the place of residence.
+Regulations governing removal grants can be found in the respective CAST and TAPS agreements.

 A removal grant is referred to by the Canadian Revenue Agency (CRA) as a non-accountable moving allowance and is different from the relocation benefits available to continuing academic staff under the UAPPOL policy.

 Obtaining Removal Grant Authorization

 In order for the removal grant to be paid out on the staff member's monthly paycheque, departments must complete a Removal Grant/Moving Allowance Authorization form which can be found in the HRS Forms Cabinet.
 The form must be signed and returned to Employment Services by the Payroll Deadline Appointment & Exception Forms Due Date.

 It is recommended that the form be signed and submitted to Employment Services with the appointment letter to minimize time delay in processing the payment.

 Removal Grant Regulations